Kgotso-Koete/foodTasker-restaurant-web-app/README.md

 ### What this code base covers

-This code is for the back end which includes databases and APIs, and web based administration site for restaurant employees. [here is the tutorial](https://coderealprojects.com/projects/create-ubereats-api-server-side-with-python).
+This code is for the back end which includes databases and APIs, and web based administration site for restaurant employees.

 ---

 ### Tutorial used

-[Code4Startup](https://code4startup.com/) tutorial on building an UberEats clone based on the [foodTasker app tutorial](https://code4startup.com/).
+[Code4Startup](https://code4startup.com/) tutorial on building an UberEats clone based on the [foodTasker app tutorial](https://coderealprojects.com/projects/create-ubereats-api-server-side-with-python).

 ---